 To best comprehend these factors, let’s begin at the top of the swing.
 To ensure that the elbow can get inside of the wrist, there has to be adequate space for the downswing.
 Accordingly, the head should be to the outside, creating tilt, and leading to space for the swing.
 Moreover, this contributes to the elbow moving to the hip, facilitating the fingers to be in a stronger position.
 Without adequate space, the swing will likely move around the body, falling outside of the intended elite swing slot which is under the head and close to the body.
 This downswing is finalized as being close to the foot at release.

 As the ball descends in the downswing, the hand will cup and the elbow will bend, leading to the hand scooping under the bowling ball.
 This scooping motion places the fingers under the ball, creating the longest potential arc line to travel during the release motion.
 This concept is seen in the downswing sequence of Chris Barnes.
 This is also where the index finger moves forward and under the bowling ball as seen at the beginning of the Sean Rash release sequence.

 Into the release, the fingers should be on the inside of the ball.
 In the downswing, envision the index finger being directly forward toward the pins.
-This will place the ring and middle finger in approximately the 7 o’clock and 8 o’clock position (RH) or 5 o’clock and 4 o’clock (LH).
+This will place the ring and middle finger in approximately the 7 o’clock and 8 o’clock position (for righthanders) or 5 o’clock and 4 o’clock (for lefthanders).
 The release sequence illustrates the index finger placement and arc line traveled with the fingers.

 Already a premium member?
 Click here to log in.